MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 ms.technology: webview
 ms.date: 1/20/2022
 ---
-# Distribute a WebView2 app and the WebView2 Runtime
+# Distributing your app and the WebView2 Runtime

 When releasing an app that uses Microsoft Edge WebView2, you need distribute the WebView2 Runtime, either by distributing the automatically updated _Evergreen_ Runtime, or by distributing a _Fixed Version_ of the Runtime.